About adjusting your keyword bids

 When you select each keyword, you can choose how much you're willing to pay whenever a customer searches on that keyword and clicks your ad.
 This is your keyword's maximum cost-per-click, or max CPC, bid amount.
 Some advertisers like the control they maintain with manual bids, while others are comfortable letting the AdWords system make bids for them.

-Automatic bidding is ideal for advertisers who don't want to spend a lot of time setting bids, but would like to get the most clicks possible for their ads within their budget.
+Maximize Clicks is ideal for advertisers who don't want to spend a lot of time setting bids, but would like to get the most clicks possible for their ads within their budget.
 You don't need to specify individual bids for your keywords, ad groups, or placements.
-All you do is set a daily budget, and the AdWords system automatically adjusts your max CPC bids to bring you the most clicks possible within your budget.
+All you do is set a daily budget, and the AdWords system automatically sets your max CPC bids to bring you the most clicks possible within your budget.
 For more control over your bids, you can set a CPC bid limit if you don't want to exceed a particular price per click.
-Learn more about automatic bidding.
+Learn more About Maximize Clicks bidding.

-This is the default option to let you manage your max CPC bids yourself.
+This option lets you manage your max CPC bids yourself.
 You can set bids at the ad group level, or for individual keywords.
 Your ad group's default bid amount will be applied to all keywords in your new campaign's ad group.
 You may change your bid amount at any time for any or all keywords.
-You also may change this value for individual keywords via the max CPC column on the Keywords tab.

 - New to Adwords and not sure what keyword bid amount to set?
 Many advertisers start with a max CPC bid of US$1.

-- When using automatic bidding you can easily switch to manual bidding which gives you full control to set the bid amounts yourself.
+- When using Maximize Clicks you can easily switch to manual CPC bidding which gives you full control to set the bid amounts yourself.

 Some tools help you identify keywords that you may want to adjust manually.
 Other more advanced tools do the bidding for you, based on an amount you select.

-- The Opportunities tab in your account can help you identify which of your keywords seem to be good candidates for bid changes.
+- Recommendations in your account can help you identify which of your keywords seem to be good candidates for bid changes.
 Suggestions are for increased bids (to help capture more clicks) and decreased bids (to help lower your costs).
-Find out how to use the Opportunities tab.
+Find out how to Improve your account with Recommendations.

 - The Bid Simulator runs "what-if" scenarios such as: "How many more impressions would I have received if I had raised my bid by US$0.10?" so you can adjust your bids to the right level for your budget.
-The simulator doesn't predict the future, but it does estimate the click, cost, and impression data that your ads would have received over the last seven days had you set higher or lower keyword bids.
+The simulator doesn't predict the future, but it does estimate the click, cost, and impression data that your ads would have received in a typical week had you set higher or lower keyword bids.

-- Enhanced CPC is a bidding feature that looks for ad auctions that are more likely to lead to sales for you, and then raises your max CPC bid up to 30 percent to compete harder for those clicks.
-When it sees auctions that don't look promising, it lowers your bid.
+- Enhanced CPC maximizes your conversions for manual bidding while achieving the same cost-per-conversion.
+This bid strategy looks for ad auctions that are more likely to lead to sales for you, and then raises your max CPC bid (after applying any bid adjustments you've set) to compete harder for those clicks.
+ECPC will also lower your bid in auctions less likely to lead to sales.
 That way you get more sales and conversions out of the ad dollars you spend.